 What is the process for Network Rail approval?

-Network Rail is now out-sourcing the product acceptance assessment of new or modified on-track plant and portable/transportable plant to various Plant Assessment Bodies (PAB).
+Network Rail outsources the product acceptance assessment of new or modified on-track plant and portable/transportable plant to various Plant Assessment Bodies (PAB).

-These independent companies are accredited by Network Rail and complete the necessary process, before final documentation is presented to Network Rail for final approval of “engineering conformance”.
-This is known as product acceptance.
+These independent companies are accredited by Network Rail and carry out a complete assessment to ensure the product meets applicable standards, performance and design.
+Final documentation is then presented to Network Rail for their approval of “engineering conformance”, which is known as product acceptance.

 Explain more about this product acceptance process…